Admissions

 Any former student who has been out of attendance for more than two consecutive terms and who wishes to return to the School must apply for readmission.
 Applications for readmission are available on the undergraduate admissions website.
 Requests for readmission should be received by the following dates: August 1 for the fall term, December 1 for the spring term, and April 1 for the summer term.

 Students who have attended another college or university since their last attendance at New York University should not apply for readmission; rather, they must complete the regular application for undergraduate admission, submit an official transcript and pay the required application fee.
 Students who have been readmitted may neither register to maintain matriculation nor request a leave of absence during their first semester back at Gallatin.
-The only exception is the readmitted student who has completed all 128 required units but who must still complete the senior colloquium; this student must register to maintain matriculation during the semester in which he or she will complete the senior colloquium.
+The only exception is the readmitted student who has completed all 128 required credits but who must still complete the senior colloquium; this student must register to maintain matriculation during the semester in which the student will complete the senior colloquium.

 Visiting Students